bitshares/bitshares.github.io-old/_posts/en/2015-06-08-migrating-to-bitshares-2.0.md

 ## End of Life of BitShares 0.9.x

-On the appointed snapshot date, BitShares 1.0 will shut down and all delegates will stop producing blocks.
-This is to prevent anyone from attempting to sell assets on the BitShares 1.0 chain.
-It will be up to the individual delegates whether or not to continue BitShares 0.9.x and for the stakeholders to vote in new delegates to continue the chain.
+On the appointed snapshot date, BitShares 0.9.x will halt and all delegates will stop producing blocks.

 ## Other Details